How to Get Notifications When a Form Is Submitted in WordPress - Sunny HQ

 What are the default notification settings in most WordPress form plugins?

-Most WordPress form plugins like WPForms, Contact Form 7, and Gravity Forms come with a default setting that sends an email to the site administrator whenever a form is submitted.
-This can easily be changed – usually in the form settings, else in the plugin settings.
+Most plugins like WPForms, Contact Form 7, and Gravity Forms send form submissions to the site administrator by default.
+You can change the recipient in the form or plugin settings.

 Why aren’t my form notifications being delivered?